LispEngineer/EthernetRepeater/README.md

     delimiter" byte is included in the received data.
 Some of the preamble nibbles may be lost."

-* Improved CRC generator for Cyclone IV
+* Improved CRC generator specifically for Cyclone IV
   * Build a 3 & 4 entry XOR LUT mechanism to target the Cyclone IV's 4-LUT
   * Rewrite the CRC to use these 3/4-LUTs to reduce the combinatorial depth
   * Reference: Cyclone IV Device Handbook, Volume 1, Section I, Part 2,